SirwanAfifi/sirwanafifi.github.io/_posts/2016-04-17-Why-Angular.md

 I wanted to share a few thoughts about AngularJS

 ### Introduction
 AngularJS is a MV* framework for writing manageable, clean, full-featured applications in the browser with JavaScript , It's also incredibly easy to learn for those who already have HTML and JavaScript experience.
 Angular's goal was to create a way for designers to be able to do HTML design using components.
-One thing that I like about Angular is that, it's an opinionated MV* framework, It means that it tells you what are the certain ways of doing things, Some poeple might argue that it's somehow a limitation for a framework such as Angular becuase it solves fewer problems, but I think at least it assures to not having spaghetti code.
+One thing that I like about Angular is that, it's an opinionated MV* framework, It means that it tells you what are the certain ways of doing things, Some people might argue that it's somehow a limitation for a framework such as Angular because it solves fewer problems, but I think at least it assures to not having spaghetti code.

 ### How I got into AngularJS
 I have been sitting on the fence for far too long to chose a great JavaScript framework.
 Finally a couple of years ago I decided to use AngularJS and it caught my attention.
 It actually made me cursious to learn more about it.
 I started to use AngularJS for some parts of my application.
-At the time Angular team were working on the next version of the framework So I stopped using it becuase I heard that the next version is a different framework.
+At the time Angular team were working on the next version of the framework So I stopped using it because I heard that the next version is a different framework.
 Now I have come to conclusion that it's better to stick with Angular 1.x, then I can switch to Angular 2 in a right time.

 ### AngularJS Benefites
 Angular has lots of great features from testability and two-way binding, to more vague concepts.
 For me the best thing about Angular is that it has a flat learning curve So you can get the most of it.
 All being said here are the some of my favorite features and benefits of Angular: